Top Cloud and Communications Subscription Service Metrics and KPIs

 These are best visualized as waterfall charts:

-A sample recurring revenue waterfall chart
+An image of a sample recurring revenue waterfall chart.

-A sample recurring revenue waterfall chart
+A sample recurring revenue waterfall chart.

 Example